evanjamesjackson/ansible-playbooks/README.md

 ## Running

 Run `./run.sh` to run all the playbooks.
-Optionally, pass the name of a playbook (without its extension) to just run that playbook (e.g. `./run.sh personal`).
+Optionally, pass the path of one or more playbooks to run those playbooks (e.g. `./run.sh ./playbooks/web.yml ./playbooks/personal.yml`).

 ## Notes